product innovation mistakes

 There’s a natural desire to build a full, beautiful product right away.
 But by building the full product instead of iterating, you won't be able to incorporate your learnings, customer feedback, and data into your product.
 As a result, you may end up with a solution that’s beautiful but isn’t solving the customer’s problem.

-What to do instead: Build the product incrementally to allow for iteration and the incorporation of new insights as you go.
+What to do instead: Embrace Agile innovation and build the product incrementally to allow for iteration and the incorporation of new insights as you go.

 “By incrementally investing in the product, you reduce the risk of poor product-market fit and wasted resources down the line," said Rosenbaugh.